SingleCellCRM/TK_scRNAseq/README.md

 - Feature selection and batch correction

-- Label transfer (from Gioele LaManno's)
+- Label transfer (from Gioele LaManno's) - we tested with linnarson too but wasn't informative.

+- Clustering at different resolutions

+- Analise with alternative workflows (Seurat, Liger)

+Analysis separated by cell lines:

+ - Same than for Global
+ - RC17: further annotations and trajectory analysis

 *processed* contains intermediate R objects